AndricaNuta/itp-rn-Andrica/README.md

 # **React Native Case - Bikes & Cars Parking Availability App**

 ## **Introduction**
-Hi there!
-This is my take on the case for the React Native Developer role at In The Pocket.
-I tried to follow the instructions sent over email precisely, focusing on the core functionality.
-It was fun building it and had some things to learn.
-I hope it gives you a good sense of my coding style and maybe you'll help improve it :)
+Hello!
+This app demonstrates my approach to building a React Native application with a focus on real-time data management, efficient UI rendering, and state management.
+It includes key technical aspects of mobile app development, with attention to modularity, performance, and accessibility.
+I enjoyed working on this project and believe it reflects my coding style and problem-solving abilities.

 ## **Project Structure**
 The project is organized into distinct folders to enhance readability and modularity: